nikita-volkov/domain/README.md

 # Problem

-Imagine a real-life project, where you have to define the types for your problem domain: your **domain model**.
+Imagine a real-life project, where you have to define the types for your problem domain: your domain model.
 How many types do you think there'll be?
 [A poll among Haskellers](https://twitter.com/NikitaYVolkov/status/1324360237827108870) shows that highly likely more than 30.
 That is 30 places for you to derive or define instances, work around the records problem and the problem of conflicting constructor names.
 That is a lot of boilerplate and noise, distracting you from your actual goal of modeling the data structures or learning an existing model during maintenance.
 Also don't forget about the boilerplate required to generate optics for your model to actually make it accessible.

 # Mission